 - ADHD /ADD

-- Dependency on drugs, alcohol or stimulants to maintain mood
+- Dependency on drugs, alcohol or stimulants to maintain the mood.

-- Feeling of constant high mood (unable to relax mentally)
+- The feeling of constant high mood (unable to relax mentally)

 How MTHFR causes bipolar disorder

-We already know that an inability to use folate properly contributes to depression, so lets take a look at how mthfr gene mutations cause bipolar.
-As we have mentioned previously folate is a nutrient that normally comes in your diet and it is also often artificially added to many food products & supplements in the form of “folate” or “folic acid”, those with one or more of the mthfr gene mutations can’t metabolize these additives or supplements which leads to a folate deficiency that contributes to depression, but this is only the beginning when it comes to bipolar disorder.
+We already know that an inability to use folate properly contributes to depression.
+So let’s take a look at how mthfr gene mutations cause bipolar.
+As we have mentioned previously folate is a nutrient that normally comes in your diet. it is also often artificially added to many food products & supplements in the form of “folate” or “folic acid”.
+Those with one or more of the mthfr gene mutations can’t metabolize these additives or supplements.
+Which leads to a folate deficiency that contributes to depression.
+But this is only the beginning when it comes to bipolar disorder.